self-regulotaryBoard

 Function of Self Regulatory Board:-

-1. Prevent entry of minors and trafficked women in the trade in addition to slavery and slavery-like practices.
+1. Prevent entry of minors and unwilling women in the trade in addition to slavery and slavery-like practices.

 2. Control other exploitative practices within the sex trade.

-3. Arrange social security schemes (old age pension, health insurance, vocational training) for sex workers & their children.
+3. Arrange social security schemes (old age pension, health insurance, vocational training) for sex workers and their children.

 4. Support women, children of sex workers with alternative occupations if one wishes to leave sex work.